userfront/guide/all/guide/toolkit/build-login-form-html.md

 Our JavaScript needs to pass our form data into this method.

-Userfront will then do the following:
+Userfront then does the following:

-1. Verify the user's credentials
+1. Verifies the user's credentials
-2. Add the user's access token as a cookie named `access.demo1234`
+2. Adds the user's access token as a cookie named `access.demo1234`
-3. Redirect the page to the [After-login path](/guide/glossary.html#after-login-path)
+3. Redirects the page to the [After-login path](/guide/glossary.html#after-login-path)

 ::::
 :::: right